Kay0n/website-JART/README.md

 ### Dev Notes
  - If you recieve any type errors resembling `Property 'given_name' does not exist on type 'User'`, just open the `types.ts` file.
 VSCode should reload all typechecking for the User object and this should go away.
+ - If you get an error like this in `app.js`, close and reopen VSCode. `Property 'use' does not exist on type 'Function'.`